MicroLua/MicroLua/docs/mlua.md

   statistics must be enabled by setting the `MLUA_ALLOC_STATS` compile definition to `1`.
 When disabled, all return values are `nil`.

+- `log_errors(fn, stream = _G.stderr) -> function`\
+  Wrap a function to log all raised errors with a traceback to an output stream.
+  Return values and errors are forwarded unchanged.
+This is useful to wrap functions whose errors are otherwise silently dropped, e.g. thread functions.

 ## `mlua.bits`

 **Module:** [`mlua.bits`](../lib/common/mlua.bits.c),